 Attachment based interventions

-Since 2023, the council Early Years team have been delivering 5 to Thrive training to support early years settings to meet the needs of children they have identified with personal, social emotional needs.
-While this programme is not on the DfE evidence-based interventions list, local data evidence a positive impact.
+Since 2023, the council Early Years team have been delivering Five to Thrive training to support early years settings to meet the needs of children they have identified with personal, social emotional needs.
+This approach is not currently listed in the national parenting/HLE menu.
+We will therefore continue it with a clear local rationale and evaluation approach (see Section 11.4) and review it alongside local impact data and emerging national evidence expectations.

 Trends seen by local stakeholders (from SEND NA)